-83,000 ‘non-state subjects’ given domicile certificates in two years: J&K government
+J&K: 83,000 ‘non-state subjects’ given domicile certificates in two years, says government

 They were among the 35.1 lakh total domicile certificates issued during the period, The Indian Express quoted the government as having told the Assembly.

-The certificates allow individuals to apply for government jobs and purchase property in the Union Territory.
+The certificates allow individuals to apply for government jobs and buy property in the Union Territory.

-Under Article 370 of the Constitution, which gave special status to the erstwhile state and was abrogated by the Union government in August 2019, only permanent residents of Jammu and Kashmir could apply for jobs and own land there.
+Under Article 370 of the Constitution, which gave special status to the erstwhile state and was abrogated by the Union government in August 2019, only permanent residents of Jammu and Kashmir could apply for government jobs and own land there.
 The provision had barred non-state subjects from residing in Jammu and Kashmir permanently.

 The state government on Wednesday said that the term “state-subjects” referred to permanent residents of Jammu and Kashmir as the previous definition in the erstwhile state’s Constitution was no longer applicable, The Indian Express reported.